-At a station, look for platform signs that point in the direction you need to go.
+At a station, look for train platform symbols that point in the direction you need to go.
 Lines have names that correspond to a major stop/city they’re heading towards, so if your stop is along the way, then that’s what you’ll be looking for.
 For example, a sign can say “Akihabara Line – to Kanda”, which means it’s the Akihabara Line that makes its way towards Kanda station.
 If your stop is in the opposite direction you’ll need to find the Akihabara Line pointing towards a station in that direction, as opposed to Kanda.
 Find out which station or line you need to head towards, and follow the arrows on the signs.

 Along the platform you’ll usually be able to find signs listing what line you’re getting on, what station you’re at, what direction you’re heading, and all the stations along the way.
 If you realize you’re on the wrong side of the platform, there is always a passageway or staircase to get to the other side.

 Quick tip: the middle cars of the train are usually most crowded, so you might have a better chance on the first and last cars.
 This may vary though.
 If this is rush hour in a big city, you should pretty much expect to stand.

 Hyperdia is an amazing tool that finds public transportation routes between any two stations in Japan of your choice.
 Jorudan is another great tool, but for the sake of simplicity, we’ll stick with Hyperdia.
 It’s got an English interface as well as options for Japan Rail Pass holders.
 Simply input details and you’ll get a window showing the total travel time, distance, cost, and exactly where you’ll be needing to go for each transfer should you have any.
 A small problem with Hyperdia is its difficulty in recognizing alternate station name spellings, so make sure you know exactly how the station is spelled, down to any dashes or lack thereof.